 DOOLEY POND (drawdown).
-A drawdown of Dooley Pond to facilitate dam repairs is ongoing (expected to last to September 1, but refill rate will be dependent on rainfall amounts).
-The state boat launch is currently closed.
+A drawdown of Dooley Pond to facilitate dam repairs is ongoing (repairs are done, but refill rate will be dependent on rainfall).
 The state boat launch is currently closed.

 GLASGO POND (drawdown).
 A drawdown of Glasgo Pond to facilitate dam repairs is ongoing (began September 2015).
 Launching of boats is difficult to impossible.